Lunar lava tube: Observational evidence

 Sinuous 50kmlong chain of collapse pits transitions into a continuous uncollapsed segment of a lunar lava tube.

 An area displaying a lava tube and rilles is the Marius Hills region.
 In 2008, an opening to a lava tube in this area may have been discovered by the Japanese Kaguya spacecraft.
 The skylight was photographed in more detail in 2011 by NASA's Lunar Reconnaissance Orbiter, showing both the 65-meter-wide pit and the floor of the pit about 36 meters below.
 Additionally, the Hadley Rille may have been a partly roofed lava channel, some parts of which have since collapsed.
 There may also be lava tubes in the Mare Serenitatis.

 The Lunar Reconnaissance Orbiter has imaged over 200 pits that show the signature of being skylights into subsurface voids or caverns, ranging in diameter from about 5 m to more than 900 m, although some of these are likely to be post-flow features rather than volcanic skylights.

 The ISRO Chandrayaan-1 orbiter imaged a lunar rille formed by an ancient lunar lava flow with an uncollapsed segment indicating the likely presence of a lava tube near the lunar equator.
 The tunnel measures about 2 km in length and 360 m in width.

 Gravitometric observations by the GRAIL spacecraft suggest the presence of lunar lava tubes with widths of over 1 km.
 Assuming a width-to-height ratio of 3:1, such a structure can remain stable with a ceiling that is 2 m thick.

 In 2023-2024, radar imaging of the Mare Tranquillitatis pit from NASA's Lunar Reconnaissance Orbiter Camera was analyzed and determined to have been formed by the collapse of a lava tube that resulted in the formation of a cave conduit at least tens of meters long, proving the existence of lunar caves.

+Lunar lava tubes have gained increased scientific attention as potential sites for long‑term human habitation.
+A 2025 study in npj Space Exploration emphasized that subsurface cavities such as lava tubes offer natural protection from cosmic radiation, micrometeorite impacts, and extreme thermal fluctuations, making them strong candidates for future lunar bases along with future research.
+Researchers proposed using global ground‑penetrating radar to map these structures and identify stable interior voids suitable for habitation.
+The study also highlighted how thick basaltic overburden maintains thermally stable environments.
+These findings support ongoing planning within the Artemis program, which considers lava tubes promising locations for protected operational infrastructure.